LivingWord Chat vs Generic Chatbots

 • Works on any website with a single script tag

-With a generic chatbot, that $15-25/mo gets you a drag-and-drop builder and the privilege of doing all the work yourself.
+With a generic chatbot, that $15-29/mo gets you a drag-and-drop builder and the privilege of doing all the theological work yourself — and you'll likely pay extra to turn the AI on.

 Generic Platforms We're Compared Against